 Assessment will take the form of both subjective and objective written examination, based upon course objectives.
 The course also incorporates practical assessments which will assess the delegate’s ability to prepare and deliver a presentation of 15 minutes duration on a Breathing Apparatus related subject.
 In addition, delegates will be assessed on their ability to create, plan and conduct safe and meaningful breathing apparatus exercises including live fire training sessions.
 Delegates will receive both theoretical and practical results, with these results being collated to provide an overall grade.

-The course is both theoretically and practically orientated, delegates must be capable of preparing and delivering lectures as well as practically demonstrating BA wearing competence in hot fire-fighting situations.
+The course is both theoretically and practically orientated, delegates must be capable of preparing and delivering lectures as well as practically demonstrating BA wearing competence.

 Delegates attending the course should be physically fit.
 It is advisable that they should contact their doctor or occupational health department for a physical check-up, as this is a physically and mentally demanding course.